-INDEPENDENT STUDY IN EARLY CHILDHOOD EDUCATION - Jr., Sr. - 1 or 2 sem., 1/2 cr. per sem.
-Prerequisite: Child Development, Preschool Child and Dept. Chair approval.
+INDEPENDENT STUDY IN EARLY CHILDHOOD EDUCATION - Jr., Sr. - 1 or 2 sem., 1/2 cr. per sem. - Prerequisite: Child Development, Preschool Child and Dept. Chair approval.
 Students will learn the business of running a Playschool from set up in fall to shut down in spring.
 Administrative tasks will include parent correspondence, computer generated forms for children, room management, and Playschool inventory.
 Preparation and teaching of activity centers for 18-36 month old children occur during a ten-week session in conjunction with the Little Panther PlayGroup, our on-site child development lab.
 Student must be self-motivated, able to work steadily on his/her own, and love children.
-See page 3 of the enrollment handbook regarding school guidelines for independent study.
+See page 7 of the enrollment handbook regarding school guidelines for independent study.

-PARENTING - FC3713 - Jr., Sr. - 1 sem., 1/2 cr.
-No prerequisite required - Explore today's key controversies that surround the healthy development of all children.
-Investigate children's physical and emotional needs; discover why decisions made by parents/caregivers are crucial to their well-being.
-Family dynamics, planning, challenges and crisis are examined along with parenting strategies and styles.
+PARENTING - FC3713 - Jr., Sr. - 1 sem., 1/2 cr. - No prerequisite required - Explore and prepare for the future of parenting including today's key controversies.
+Investigate children's physical and emotional needs; discover why parents are crucial to their children's development.
+Family dynamics, planning, challenges, and crisis are covered along with parenting strategies and styles.
+This class interacts with 18-36 month old children during a ten-week session in the Little Panther Playgroup, our on-site child development lab.
 This class is very applicable to career choices in education, nursing, psychology and social services.
+Purchase of a Little Panther Playschool T-shirt is required; approximately \$10

-HUMAN RELATIONS - FC3413 - Jr., Sr., - 1 sem., 1/2 cr.
-Look closely at the relationships you have with the important people in your life.
+HUMAN RELATIONS - FC3413 - Jr., Sr., - 1 sem., 1/2 cr. - Look closely at the relationships you have with the important people in your life.
 Learn about yourself and others.
 Examine personality development theories and how they apply to the individual.
 Explore future relationships such as marriage and parenthood as you develop an understanding of the person you are now and the person you want to become.
 This course examines positive communication skills and techniques essential to everyone as they interact with others in their careers and relationships.

-CAREER INTERNSHIP - BU4213 - Jr., Sr., 1 sem., 1/2 cr.
+CAREER INTERNSHIP - BU4213 - Jr., Sr., 1 sem., 1/2 cr. -